GPG

 sudo rpm --import https://supplychain.mariadb.com/MariaDB-Enterprise-GPG-KEYor

-See the this page for details on using the mariadb_repo_setup and mariadb_es_repo_setup scripts to configure repositories that use these keys.
+See the MariaDB Package Repository Setup and Usage page for details on using the mariadb_repo_setup and mariadb_es_repo_setup scripts to configure repositories that use these keys.

 See the details on configuring MariaDB Foundation repositories that use these keys.